-The first edition of the PEdALED Atlas Mountain Race, which kicks off on 15th February, will follow a 1145 kilometre route through Morocco, with roughly 20,000 meters of climbing.
+The first edition of the PEdALED Atlas Mountain Race will follow a 1145 kilometre route through Morocco, with roughly 20,000 meters of climbing.
 It will take riders from Marrakech to Sidi Rabat, a village south of Agadir on the Atlantic coast.

 The route winds its way through the remote mountain landscapes of the Atlas and Anti-Atlas mountains.
 Riders will need to get a stamp in their brevet cards at each of the three staffed checkpoints at Telouet, Aguinane and Ait Mansour before reaching the finish line.

 The race takes place essentially entirely on unpaved roads where possible.
 It's rough, remote and beautiful, with every kilometre well earned.
 There will sometimes be great distances between resupply points and some walking will be required.

 Experiencing the incredible landscapes of the Moroccan Atlas as well as the warmth and hospitality of its people will surely be an experience that will leave a lasting impression on anyone who takes part.

 Find out more & sign up via atlasmountainrace.cc

 The race will again begin in Marrakech, at the Hotel Mogador Kasbah and Spa. this is the same location where registration will also take place.
 Located in the Southeast of the city, it will allow for a swift departure from Marrakech.
 We will have local police in place to calm traffic and escort riders…

 After leaving CP1 behind, riders will head east on a short section of tarmac before going off road again as they make their way through red earth villages near Anmiter.
 They’ll then head into the foothills of the Atlas and past Ouarzazate’s impressive solar power station.
 A man-made beacon that can be…